isabella232/magic-products-distribution-service/README.md

         - '~nerc' (where a product should be restricted to any NERC AAD principle)
       - an `object_id` property with a list of of values that must be:
         - an object identifier of a user or group object within the NERC AAD
-  - at least one `distribution` with:
+- at least one resource `distribution` with:
   - a distributor of MAGIC
   - a `transfer_option` with:
     - a `href` value containing:
       - a URI using the `file://` protocol, referencing a locally accessible file, under 5GB in size

+To clarify the requirements for resource constraints:

+1. there MUST be one (and only one) resource access constraint that contains a permissions property
+2. this access constraint with a permissions property, MUST be the first item in the list of resource constraints
+3. multiple other resource constraints (of any type and form) may exist, providing these don't break (1) and (2) above

 ## Usage